-Senator Pat Toomey is working to streamline burdensome regulations and reform tax policies that are hindering job creation and economic growth in this country.
-This Congress, Sen. Toomey has cosponsored legislation that would reform our tax code for small businesses, undo Washington's costly health care mandates, cut through red tape that undermines economic growth and affordable energy, and eliminate costly taxes and regulations that directly impact job creators in Pennsylvania.
-Sen. Toomey also supports simplifying the tax code and lowering tax rates for all Americans to encourage economic growth and make American companies more competitive.
+Senator Toomey is working to streamline burdensome regulations and reform tax policies that are hindering job creation and economic growth in this country.
+This Congress, Senator Toomey has cosponsored legislation that would reform our tax code for small businesses, undo Washington's costly health care mandates, cut through red tape that undermines economic growth and affordable energy, and eliminate costly taxes and regulations that directly impact job creators in Pennsylvania.
+Senator Toomey also supports simplifying the tax code and lowering tax rates for all Americans to encourage economic growth and make American companies more competitive.

-Sen. Toomey is committed to restoring economic growth and private-sector job creation in this country and putting our federal government on a sustainable fiscal path.
+Senator Toomey is committed to restoring economic growth and private-sector job creation in this country and putting our federal government on a sustainable fiscal path.
 These two goals are inextricably connected.
 We cannot maximize economic growth without getting our government's finances in order, and we can't get our finances in order if we don't maximize economic growth and reform unaffordable programs.

 One of the primary drivers of economic growth and job creation is small businesses.
 Unfortunately, our nation's tax code is a labyrinth of outdated and confusing rules that drain job creators of the time and money they need to hire more workers and grow.
-To fix this problem, Sen. Toomey has introduced the bipartisan Start-up Jobs and Innovation Act.
+To fix this problem, Senator Toomey has introduced the bipartisan Start-up Jobs and Innovation Act.
 This legislation would make it easier to create a small business by doubling the amount of start-up expenses new companies can deduct, would make it easier to expand an existing business by permanently renewing sec.
 179 expensing provisions, and would ease tax compliance burdens by allowing more small businesses to use the simpler cash accounting method.

 Our nation faces a daunting fiscal challenge that can no longer be ignored.
 The federal government ran a staggering $680 billion deficit in 2013, bringing total government debt to more than $16.7 trillion.
 The deficit for 2014 is expected to add another half a trillion to our debt.
 In addition to slowing economic growth and crowding out private investment, our financial situation is eroding people's faith in our economy and undermining the credibility of our government.
 It would be tragic to pass along such massive, unsustainable debt on to our children and grandchildren and leave them with a country that is poorer and less productive than the one their parents inherited.